Taban Deng Gai: Biography

-Born around 1950 (Note: According to journalist Fred Oluoch, he was in his "late 60s" by 2016.) in the village of Kerial in what is today Unity State, (Note: Kerial does no longer exist, as it was destroyed during the Sudanese Civil Wars.)
+Born around 1950 (Note: According to journalist Fred Oluoch, he was in his "late 60s" in 2016.) in the village of Kerial in what is today Unity State, (Note: Kerial no longer exists, as it was destroyed during the Sudanese Civil Wars.)
 Deng is an ethnic Nuer.
 He self-identifies as member of the Jikany subgroup of the Nuer, even though his home village was a Leek Nuer settlement.
 According to journalist Fred Oluoch, he is also of partial Arab descent.

 Taban Deng Gai is closely connected to the family of Riek Machar, being the latter's brother-in-law as well as the cousin of Machar's wife Angelina Teny.
 In course of the Second Sudanese Civil War, he served as administrator of the refugee camp of Itang, as head of the SPLA's relief wing in Nasir, and as Machar's quartermaster.
 When Machar's loyalists split from the SPLA (Mainstream) and formed the SPLA-Nasir, Deng acted as the main intermediary between the latter and the Sudanese government.
 SPLA-Nasir eventually came to a tenative agreement with the Sudanese government, and its political wing took part in southern Sudanese politics.
 Deng was consequently elected governor of Unity State, resulting in tensions between Machar and another local pro-government militia leader, Paulino Matip Nhial, which escalated in violence from 1998 to 1999.
 He was the governor of Unity State from 1997 to 1999, and Deputy Minister of Roads and Bridges from 1999 to 2000.